GwladysKerhoas/Dash-Application-MachineLearning/README.md

 # Dash-Application-MachineLearning

 This is a graphical interface to apply prediction algorithms on a dataset.
 The users of the tool are supposed to know nothing about Python programming.
+The library "Dash" is used to design the graphical interface and integrate the visualisations using "Plotly".
+The application offer 3 classification algorithms (decision tree, regression logistic and discriminant analysis), or 3 regression algorithms (linear regression, decision tree regression, support vector regression) according to the type of the predictable variable.
+The user will be able to choose one or more of these algorithms to apply to the data.

 Run the app
 ----------------------